 Defend your passion for Joan Jett and her music.

-I will readily admit that part of it is pure lust; same with Linda Ronstadt.
-Musically I love Joan in the same way I love the Ramones; her clarity and reductionism is just charming.
+her clarity and reductionism is just charming.
 It's lack of pretention cuts through most of the thicker and fancier stuff I also love.

-Do you have anything to add to the typical critical praise for the Velvet Underground?
+critical praise for the Velvet Underground?

 At this point, I think their influence supercedes that of the Beatles.
-And the ratio of good music that they inspired far outweighs the bad, which is incredibly rare for such a huge source point.
+And the ratio

-I'll quote from an obit I wrote about Lou Reed.
-Tip of the iceberg as to my feelings regarding the band, but something few others talk about: his musicianship.
+the iceberg as to my feelings regarding the band, but something few others talk

-“Heres the thing: before the Velvets, nothing -- nothing -- sounded remotely like that.
+“Here’s the thing: before the Velvets, nothing -- nothing -- sounded remotely like that.
 They were singular; they were a four person revolution; they were a total rewrite of all the rules.
 Not only had nothing sounded like that before...nothing sounded like that during.
 In an age of bucolic psychedelia, they were anti-psychedelic.
 In a time of harmony, they were studied dissonance.
 In an era of political message, they WERE political message.
 And sexual message.
 And moral/amoral message.
 And gender message.
 They didn’t talk it, they didn’t even walk it, they just WERE it….
 Anything good, anything provocative, anything interesting in pop music in the past almost five decades wears the influence of Lou Reed.
 I am serious.
 Anything.
 I will leave it to others to talk about Lou, the songwriter.
 I will leave it to others to talk about Lou, the lyricist.
 I want to speak a little to Lou, the musician.
 “I Heard Her Call My Name” is the greatest and most outrageous five minutes of dirty nasty vulgar rock and roll guitar ever layed down.
 Out of nowhere, Lou literally redefined the guitar solo, eschewing all but the most oblique references to blues licks, seemingly coming up with a soloist’s language never heard before.
 He did other solos like that at unexpected moments throughout his career, but that one, that bit of in-your-face terrorist distortion -- that was the shit.”

 THE COLLECTOR